Teplitsa/kandinsky-text-color-line-en/volunteers/volunteers-num.md

-title="В центре работают 112 волонтеров"
+title="There are 112 volunteers in our center"
 tags=""
 cat=""
 thumb=""